dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 - Cloud servers scale very well.
 - Stabiity and security.

-amongst other things.
 In fact, many companies have moved their infrastructure to the cloud in order to reduce cost and complexity.
-It's a great option for many small, mid-sized businesses and enterprises.
+It's a great option for small, mid-sized, and enterprise scale businesses.
 If you write a lot of tutorials and do POCs (Proof-of-concepts) like me, it's also a great choice for you!

 A generic PHP application involves the common *LAMP (Linux, Apache, Mysql and PHP)* stack.

-- **Linux:** The Operating system that runs the other software packages.
+- **Linux:** The operating system that runs the other software packages.
 - **Apache:** The web server that runs the PHP code.
 A popular alternative software is *Nginx*.
 - **MySQL:** The database.
 A popular alternative software is PostgreSQL.
 - **PHP:** The server-side language for building the application.